CFC-Servers/lua_obfuscation_workflow/README.md

  - (Defaults to `Strong`)

 **`censor-commits`**
- - A boolean describing whether or not to censor the commit messages on the output branch
+ - A boolean string describing whether or not to censor the commit messages on the output branch
- - (Defaults to `false`)
+ - (Defaults to `'false'`)

 ## Examples